 Instructions

-• Heat 1 tablespoon oil in a 4-5 qt stock pot or dutch oven over medium until shimmering.
+• Heat 1 tablespoon oil in a 4-5 qt stock pot or Dutch oven over medium until shimmering.

 • Toss chicken pieces with the seasonings and flour and add to pot.
 Brown chicken on all sides — cooking through completely — and remove to a plate or bowl and set aside.

-• Tip the remaining chicken stock into the pot and turn heat to medium-high.
-Bring the soup to a gentle boil, add the rice, and reduce heat back to medium-low.
-Partially cover the pot and to cook for 15 minutes.
-Grate the apple directly over the soup (to catch all the juices, too) and stir in the reserved chicken.
-Cook for 5 minutes more.
-Taste and add salt as necessary.
+• Pour the remaining chicken stock into the pot and turn the heat to high.
+Bring the soup to a gentle boil, add the rice, and reduce heat to maintain an active bubbling.
+Partially cover the pot and cook for 20 minutes (or the time indicated on the rice's packaging).

-Recipe Video
+Video

 Nutrition